 Ogilvy’s Executive Creative Director once suggested to Microsoft that they enable people to share office documents on the Internet.
 The idea was dismissed.
 With a sharp wit Rory uncovers how potatoes were rebranded by Friedrich The Great, and why he has no problem playing with our value system.

-Rory Sutherland is the Vice-Chairman and Executive Creative Director of advertising at media company Ogilvy Group.
+Rory Sutherland is the Vice-Chairman at media company Ogilvy UK.

 After a spell teaching at a grammar school (and finding his colleagues far more challenging than the pupils), Rory applied to a number of advertising and marketing agencies and was offered a planning role by Ogilvy & Mather.
 He was asked to leave the Planning Department and moved to the Creative Department instead as a junior copywriter.
 He worked on accounts including American Express, Royal Mail, and the relatively obscure software company Microsoft.

-Despite approaching Microsoft with the idea of a system whereby people could share Office documents over the nascent internet and being roundly rejected, Rory went on to help found OgilvyOne, the group’s dedicated digital and direct agency, and he remains an advocate of so-called ‘360 Degree Branding’ ensuring brands have a coherent, joined-up presence in all relevant media areas.
+Despite approaching Microsoft with the idea of a system whereby people could share Office documents over the nascent internet and being roundly rejected, Rory went on to help found OgilvyOne, the group’s dedicated digital and direct agency.
+He remains an advocate of so-called ‘360 Degree Branding’ ensuring brands have a coherent, joined-up presence in all relevant media areas.

 Rory was appointed Head of Copy, and shortly afterwards Creative Director of Ogilvy.
 He has also served as the president of the Institute of Practioners in Advertising (IPA) - the first ‘creative’ to do so.
 Ogilvy is now part of the massive WPP ad and media group and count Ford, Unilever, IBM, American Express, BP, and British Airways amongst their top accounts.